-The Seattle City Council passed a unanimous resolution this week which declares May 1 a “day of action” on which city employees are welcome to attend anti-Trump protests rather than going to work.
+The Seattle City Council passed a unanimous resolution this week which declares May 1 a “day of action” on which city employees are granted leave to attend anti-Trump protests rather than go to work.

 Sawant’s resolution states that through strikes and civil disobedience Seattle residents “have the power to defeat Trump’s attacks, because without workers’ mental and physical labor no business can make profits and none of the productive forces of the world can be harnessed.”

-Seattle city guidelines mandate that supervisors grant request for these unpaid days off, unless the actions would put public safety at risk or cause undue hardship.
+Seattle city guidelines mandate that supervisors grant requests for leave to attend protests unless the actions would put public safety at risk or cause undue hardship.

-Critics of Sawant’s resolution enjoyed the irony of , the Socialist-drafted resolution of the tacit suggestion that huge number of government workers not showing up to do their jobs would not pose an undue hardship for the city.
+Critics of Sawant’s resolution enjoyed the irony of, the Socialist-drafted resolution of the tacit suggestion that a huge number of government workers not showing up to do their jobs would not pose an undue hardship for the city.
 Her explicit language, however, claimed the opposite, insisting that a little hardship was necessary to move the needle.
-As she explained to an interviewer on King5, an NBC affiliate, “If we truly want to build a summer of resistance against Trump and the billionaire class, then we will need disruptive action like shutting down airports, and shutting down highways.”
+As she explained to an interviewer on King5, an NBC affiliate, “If we truly want to build a summer of resistance against Trump and the billionaire class, then we will need disruptive action like shutting down airports and shutting down highways.”

 Other Seattle government officials, while eager to endorse this “day of action,” are less enthusiastic about Sawant’s call for “disruptive action.”
 Mayor Ed Murray pushed back, saying, “We need to keep our freeways and our on and off ramps…the state, of course, needs to keep our on and off ramps open.”
 Washington State Patrol Captain Ron Mead had harsher words for Sawant, calling her rhetoric “reckless and irresponsible.”
 “It’s unsafe for both protesters and motorists alike, and we are simply not going to tolerate that unlawful behavior of trying to shut down the interstate or state highway systems,” he told local radio station KIRO.